Christianity and paganism: Mob violence

-Pagan influences on Christianity
+Pagan influences on early Christianity

 Art

 The early Christians adapted many elements of paganism.
 Ancient pagan funeral rituals often remained within Christian culture as aspects of custom and community with very little alteration.
 A type of song sung at death, the ritual lament, is one of the oldest of all art forms.
 As soon as death was imminent, the ritual began, then came the "struggle of the soul" and prayer for the dying.
 John Chrysostum gives a vivid account of the dying soul seeing angels and demons – "account books in hand" – struggling against each other in a contest for possession of the dying person's soul.
 Macarius of Egypt (fourth century) writes of such a contest which is only resolved by the intervention of the person's guardian angel – which is roughly parallel to Plato's daimon.

 Spontaneous lamentation would break out among those present once the struggle of the soul was over.
 All evidence suggests this was a violent display of grief – the laceration of the cheeks, tearing one's hair, and the rending of garments along with the wailing of the lament song.
 The church saw this immoderate behavior as improper for people who believed death was not the end, so they attempted to moderate it by singing Psalms, with two groups of singers on opposite sides chanting an antiphonal lament, with rhythm, harmony and order instead.
 However, this too is similar to the pagan lament sung for Achilles and one suggested by Plato for his Examiners in the Laws.

 Pagans and Jews decorated their burial chambers, so Christians did as well, thereby creating the first Christian art in the catacombs beneath Rome.
 This art is symbolic, rising out of a reinterpretation of Jewish and pagan symbolism.
 Christian piety infused the symbols with its own fresh interpretation.